crystalthedeveloper/theme-switcher-app/README.md

 2. Click the **Custom Code** tab
 3. Delete the injected script from the **Footer Code** section
 4. Go to **Apps & Integrations** and click **Uninstall App**

 ---

+## 🌐 Localization Ready

+All UI strings are wrapped in a translation layer (`locales/en.js`) for future i18n support.

+---